FRRouting/frr/doc/user/bgp.rst

    be used in a setup with two upstreams where each of the upstreams should only receive either IPv4 or IPv6 annocuments.

+   Using the ``bgp default ipv6-unicast`` configuration, IPv6 unicast address family is enabled by default for all new neighbors.

 .. _bgp-route-aggregation: